Doula: Benefits and limitations

 In 2017 the United Kingdom's Royal College of Midwives published a position statement on doulas, which supports the choice of the individual to hire a doula for their birth as long as the doula does not provide medical care.

 A 2018 study examined women's perceptions of doulas in several different countries, including Egypt, Lebanon, Syria, Malawi, Sweden, Nepal, Russia, Canada, and the United States of America and found that having continuous support from a companion such as a doula was highly appreciated by most women.
-However, perceptions may vary from country to country due to cultural factors, such as an emphasis on modesty and privacy, which may affect what kind of support a woman prefers.
+However, perceptions may vary from country to country due to cultural factors, such as an emphasis on modesty and privacy, which might affect what kind of support a woman prefers.

-A 2018 study examined news media discourse in China noted that Chinese doulas needed to register with official departments or organizations and are closely linked with midwifery.
-The doula profession was introduced in 1996 to mainland China and demand of their services increased since then, with women citing a dissatisfaction of medical care.
-After China's implementation of the Second-Child Policy, doula care was strongly linked to doula support in regards to family planning.
+A 2018 study examining news media discourse in China noted that Chinese doulas needed to register with official departments or organizations and are closely linked with midwifery.
+The doula profession was introduced in 1996 to mainland China and demand of their services increased since then, with women citing dissatisfaction with medical care.
+After China's implementation of the Second-Child Policy, doula care was strongly linked to doula support in regard to family planning.

-Tensions between doctors, nurses and doulas have sometimes been described as a "turf battle," though it is also recognized that doulas and nurses can occupy complementary roles that provide opportunities for mutual learning and assistance.
+Tensions between doctors, nurses, and doulas have sometimes been described as a "turf battle", though it is also recognized that doulas and nurses can occupy complementary roles that provide opportunities for mutual learning and assistance.
 Some hospitals have created internal doula training programs to reduce conflict between doulas and medical staff.

 Training and certification

-There is no law requiring doulas to become certified, however certification can benefit professional doulas by providing structured education prior to entry into the field, access to a mentor, opportunities for networking, and client confidence.
-In North America, training generally takes the form of a two- to three-day seminar, and some experience with childbirth.
-Trainees may have hands-on practice with various techniques used during childbirth, including maternal positions and movements, relaxation and breathing exercises and other measures that could be used for comfort.
-Certification can occur through organizations at various levels (local, national or international) and some require positive evaluations from medical professionals.
-Certification may also require, in addition to attending a training course, time spent working or learning about maternity care and childbirth classes and possibly a written exam.
+There is no law requiring doulas to become certified, however, certification can benefit professional doulas by providing structured education prior to entry into the field, access to a mentor, opportunities for networking, and client confidence.
+In North America, training generally takes the form of a two- to the three-day seminar, and some experience with childbirth.
+Trainees might have hands-on practice with various techniques used during childbirth, including maternal positions and movements, relaxation and breathing exercises and other measures that could be used for comfort.
+Certification can occur through organizations at various levels (local, national, or international) and some require positive evaluations from medical professionals.
+Certification may also require, in addition to attending a training course, time spent working or learning about maternity care and childbirth classes, and possibly a written exam.
 Some doulas train through distance education.

-There is a movement to encourage certification, and provide documentation of it on consumer websites such as DoulaMatch where an individual can find certified doulas, childbirth educators, yoga instructors, and other birth-related professionals.
-Doulas not trained by a formal organization can be controversial within medical settings due to a lack of formal medical education when a discussion regarding medical interventions in labor versus pursuing natural childbirth without an epidural or caesarean section arises.
+There is a movement to encourage certification and provide documentation of it on consumer websites such as DoulaMatch where an individual can find certified doulas, childbirth educators, yoga instructors, and other birth-related professionals.
+Doulas not trained by a formal organization can be controversial within medical settings due to a lack of formal medical education when a discussion regarding medical interventions in labor versus pursuing natural childbirth without an epidural or cesarean section arises.